Verification & How-To

 What Is a Wallet Signature?
 (And Why It's the New Login in Web3)

-If you've ever clicked 'Sign Message' in your crypto wallet and wondered what it means, this guide explains how wallet signatures work - and why they’re becoming the new standard for identity in crypto.
+If you've ever clicked 'Sign Message' in your crypto wallet and wondered what it means, this guide explains how wallet signatures work, what they prove, and where they are useful beyond simple dApp login.

 If you've ever connected your crypto wallet to a dApp, you've likely seen the prompt: "Sign a message to continue."

 No gas fees.
-No transaction.
-Just a pop-up and a string of text.
+No token transfer.
+Just a request to sign.

 What Is a Wallet Signature?